Hiromu Nonaka: Early life and local political career

 Hiromu Nonaka was born on 20 October 1925 in Sonobe, Kyoto Prefecture (now part of the city of Nantan) into a family of burakumin background.
 After graduating from Kyoto Prefectural Sonobe Junior High School in 1943, Nonaka worked for the Japanese National Railways (JNR) in Osaka, an office managed at the time by future prime minister Eisaku Sato.

 Nonaka encountered discrimination in his youth as a member of the burakumin group, and later said this discrimination was a factor in his decision to leave JNR and enter politics.
 Nonaka entered local politics in Sonobe, where he served as a member of the local assembly from 1951 to 1958, and as mayor from 1958 to 1966.
-Nonaka then won a seat in the prefectural assembly of Kyoto Prefecture and served from 1967 to 1978.
+Nonaka then won a seat in the Kyoto Prefectural Assembly and served from 1967 to 1978.
 Nonaka briefly served as vice-governor of Kyoto Prefecture in 1978, but resigned to establish and serve as the chairman of Japan's first care facility for individuals with profound physical disabilities.

 Diet career

-Nonaka entered the House of Representatives through the Kyoto 2nd district by-election of 1983, in which two seats were open following the death of incumbent representatives Senichi Tanigaki and Shigesaburo Maeo.
+Nonaka entered the House of Representatives through the Kyoto 2nd district by-election of 1983, in which two seats were open following the death of incumbent representatives Senichi Tanigaki and Shigesaburō Maeo.
 Tanigaki's son Sadakazu Tanigaki won the most votes in the election, followed by Nonaka.

 In the 1980s, Nonaka was part of the House faction headed by Prime Minister Noboru Takeshita of the Liberal Democratic Party (LDP).
 In 1988, Nonaka rose to prominence following the Recruit scandal, which led to the collapse of the Takeshita's faction.
 The 1993 general election saw the LDP enter the opposition in Japan for the first time in decades.
 As few LDP Diet members had experience being part of the opposition, Nonaka drew on his experience as part of the local and prefectural assembly opposition in Kyoto to become one of the most prominent Diet critics of the government of Morihiro Hosokawa.
 Following the collapse of the Hosokawa-led coalition in 1994, Nonaka entered the Cabinet for the first time as part of the government of Tomiichi Murayama.

 Nonaka served as Minister of Home Affairs through the Tokyo subway sarin attack of 1995, and drew attention for his personal apology to a suspect falsely accused of poisoning his wife and neighbors with sarin.

 In 1998, at the request of Prime Minister Ryutaro Hashimoto, Nonaka travelled to China to express remorse to victims of the Nanjing massacre.
 Later that year, in response to a demand for further apologies by General Secretary of the Chinese Communist Party Jiang Zemin, Nonaka described the issue as a "finished problem."